srvaroa/srvaroa/README.md

 ### Hi, I'm Galo

-Software engineer with +20 years building and operating distributed systems, platforms, and cloud infrastructure at scale.
-I am currently building GPU infrastructure and AI workload orchestration for private clouds, and integrating agentic AI into our own engineering workflows.
+GPU infrastructure and orchestration for AI workloads at
+<a href="https://midokura.com">Midokura</a>. +20 years building and
+operating distributed systems, platforms, and cloud infrastructure.

 A significant part of my career involved working with engineering leaders and executives on technology strategy and build vs. buy